Aptean/integration-services/README.md

 For actual implementation you should create your own http service.
 See the following template for guidance.

 For the http endpoint to be registered as Webhook receiver for AIP you can implement the following in the API controller.
 (You could also build a logic app/function app for a webhook receiver.
-More information is available in Microsoft sites for Event Grid)
+More information is available in Microsoft sites for Event Grid).

+Webhook service must perform the following actions:
+- Respond to validation event so AIP can send events to the webhook - this action is called only when the consumer is registered the first time
+- Handle the event and acknowledge with http response code 200
+- Call the end point **/events/eventlog** to log all pertinent actions asoociated with processing the event - these logs are used for event visualization

 ```
 using System;